 Those were my favorite tips for boosting the immune system during pregnancy!
 Remember that following these tips will result in enhanced protection for both you and your growing baby.

 It’s quite easy to implement most of them, whether that’s by adding garlic to your next stir-fry or going for a light run on a sunny afternoon.
 You can really make immunity-boosting your own by adjusting this advice to your routine, just keep it simple.
-Go ahead and boost that immune system today!
+Go ahead and boost that immune system when pregnant today!